-First, making the most of real-time interaction, the moderator can ask the participant to amplify or better explain his/her answers, or even make additional questions.
+First, making the most of real-time interaction, the moderator can ask the participant to amplify or better explain their answers, or even ask additional questions.

 This is often necessary since some user comments are far too vague or generic to serve the test’s purpose.
-To illustrate: when the participant comments such as “that’s not what I was expecting” or “this feature is a bit disappointing,” the moderator can ask him to explain what exactly he means by that.
+To illustrate: When a participant comments something like, “that’s not what I was expecting” or “this feature is a bit disappointing,” the moderator can ask them to explain what exactly they mean.

-Second, remote moderated usability testing is far more flexible and easily controlled since the moderator can offer guidance or help the user better understand what is expected of him/her during a task, move tasks around, add some or eliminate others, depending on the way the session goes.
+Second, remote moderated usability testing is far more flexible and easily controlled, since the moderator can offer guidance or help the user better understand what is expected of them during a task, or make changes to the tasks, depending on how the session goes.

 There are some cons though.
 First, the moderator is obliged to stay through the whole session, which is more time-consuming and tiring and can often result in a smaller sample size and less feedback.

-Second, the testing session’s quality greatly depends on the skill and experience of the moderator.
+Second, the quality of the testing session greatly depends on the skill and experience of the moderator.
 Too much or too little guidance can have a negative impact on the results of the session, or even ruin it.

-Also, moderated usability testing requires excellent conference tools, impeccable connection and a strict schedule – which translates into more time-consuming preparations.
+In addition, moderated usability testing requires excellent conference tools, an impeccable connection, and a strict schedule – which translates into more time-consuming preparation.
 Such demands considerably increase the risk of technical problems.
-For it to work, everything in a remote moderated usability testing must run like a clock.
+For it to work, everything in a remote moderated usability testing must run clockwork.

 What is remote unmoderated usability testing?

-In a remote unmoderated usability test, the moderator uses a software program that records the user’s actions to automate the testing session.
-The user receives the list of tasks that must be performed while their screen (and, sometimes, their voice) are recorded.
+In a remote unmoderated usability test, the testing session is automated by using a software program to record the user’s actions to.
+The user receives the list of tasks that must be performed while their screen (and sometimes their voice) are recorded.

 The place and time of the testing session are decided by the user, and all observations, comments, and feedback are sent to the moderator afterward, in the form of an audiovisual recording.
-In turn, the moderator can review and work on the results of the testing session at his/her leisure, whenever and wherever it suits him/her best.
+In turn, the moderator can review and analyze the results of the testing session at their leisure, whenever and wherever it suits them best.

-Naturally, such a session does not include any live interaction, and follow-up questions must be asked and answered sometime after the session.
+Naturally, such a session does not include any live interaction, and follow-up questions must be asked and answered sometime later.

-The remote unmoderated usability testing makes preparations for testing sessions far easier and allows for a higher number of participants to join in and provide their valuable feedback.
-Everyone, from moderates to representative users, works when and where it suits them best, which can only affect the quality of their work positively.
+Remote unmoderated usability testing makes preparations for testing sessions far easier and allows for a higher number of participants to provide their valuable feedback.
+Everyone works when and where it suits them best, which can only affect the quality of their work positively.

 On the other hand, the moderator has much less control over the session, and live interaction and following-up are evidently out of the question.
 Users can easily get confused and have their attention diverted to the wrong features.
-This also means that the tasks and overall test plan cannot be too complicated and challenging since the user won’t have any prompt help to complete the tasks.
+This also means that the tasks and overall test plan cannot be too complicated on challenging since the user won’t have any help to understand tasks.

 When to use remote moderated and unmoderated usability testing

-It is true that moderated usability testing is a far preferable option in testing sessions that include more intricate and thorny tasks.
-In such cases, the actual online presence of a moderator simplifies things and ensures that the obtained feedback has the depth and quality necessary to be of any help.
+It is true that moderated usability testing is a far preferable option in testing sessions that complex or tricky tasks.
+In such cases, the actual online presence of a moderator simplifies things and ensures that the feedback obtained has the depth and quality necessary to be of any help.

 Additionally, testing sessions that require a chained sequence of task completion can only be properly performed with a moderator present, since failure to conclude a task immediately terminates the session.

-Finally, when safety, security or technical issues are at hand, moderated usability testing is also the sole option for the company.
+Finally, when there are safety, security or technical issues, moderated usability testing is often the only option.

-Then again, unmoderated usability testing is better when the session includes very straightforward and specific tasks, which hardly require a profound knowledge of a subject and rich experience.
+Then again, unmoderated usability testing is better when the session includes very straightforward and specific tasks that do not require profound knowledge or extensive experience.
 Any product or service in need of a large sample size in a relatively small amount of time can only turn to unmoderated usability testing.

-Usability testing does require some expenses on your part, but the last thing you want to do is see them just as an unnecessary cost.
+Usability testing does require some expenses on your part, but the last thing you should see it as an unnecessary cost.
 Usability testing is an investment as well as an insurance against failure.
 Let us explain.

-Usability testing enables your firm to discover and foresee timely pain points, possible complaints, and embarrassment and tackle them way before launching.
-Hence, apart from saving you tons of time, energy, operational cost, and frustration, it lays the foundation of further expanding your business, extending your reach, amplifying your brand awareness and reliability repute, and getting new customers – which automatically means higher profits for the future.
+Usability testing enables your company to discover and foresee timely pain points, possible complaints, and embarrassments and tackle them before launching.
+Hence, besides saving you tons of time, energy, operational cost, and frustration, it lays the foundation for the further expansion of your business, extending your reach, amplifying your brand awareness and reputation, and getting new customers – which automatically means higher profits for the future.

-In the meantime, you have the chance to pinpoint problematic procedures or practices within the firm, weak links in your staff chain, and unnecessary expenses, thus allowing you to ameliorate your business’ efficiency from top to bottom.
+In the meantime, you get the chance to pinpoint problematic procedures within the company, weak links in your staff chain, and unnecessary expenses, thus allowing you to improve your business’ efficiency from top to bottom.

-Usability testing affords invaluable insight into your users’ way of thinking, their needs and wishes, their demands and ever-changing whims and fads.
+Usability testing affords valuable insight into your users’ way of thinking, needs and wishes, and ever-changing whims.